SherG/cool-iron/blog/quality-content.md

 * Quality trumps quantity.
 * Consider whether some improvements should be made to your current content and create a process for that.
 * Ignore spurious ideas like "Every article has to be 2,000 words to rank well."
-Instead of focusing on word count, focus on providing the maximum value you can on the topic you've chosen.
+Instead of focusing on word count, focus on providing the maximum value you can to your target reader.
+* Be very clear about who you are writing for.
 * To start driving traffic to your site, try to have at least 3 articles that rank in the top 5 search results for their keyword (i.e., subject).